Skip to content

 value = element[1]; /* Returns "b" */

-/* Note: .get() method not supported for arrays - use bracket notation */
+/* Note: .get() method is now supported for arrays - can use bracket notation or .get() */

 /* ✅ Lists support bracket notation and .getname() */